What is backend development?

 Backend development is the "kitchen" of a web application, where all the behind-the-scenes work is done to ensure a smooth and efficient user experience on the frontend.

-It's one thing to know what backend development is, but that is worthless if you don't know why you should know what a backend development is in the first place.
+It's one thing to know what backend development is, but that is worthless if you don't know why you should know what a code repository is in the first place.
 Let's break down the importance of this tech term based on two high-level categories.
 We'll walk through an explanation as well as provide a score, 1-10, that shows you how much you should care about backend development.

 If you don't have a product yet, understanding backend development is crucial for planning and building a scalable, efficient, and secure application.
 A well-designed backend can save you time and resources in the long run, as it will be easier to maintain, update, and scale as your startup grows.
 By having a solid grasp of backend development, you can make informed decisions when choosing technologies, frameworks, and infrastructure for your project.